Dishwasher Check Valve: Testing + Replacement Guide (2026)

 Put the filter, spray arm, and lower rack back in.
 Restore power and run a short wash cycle.
 After the cycle completes, wait 30 minutes and check for returned water.
 No backflow means the repair worked.

-Related problem: If replacing the check valve does not fix the problem, the drain pump itself may be failing.
+Related problem: If replacing the check valve doesn’t fix the problem, the drain pump itself may be failing.
 See our dishwasher drain pump guide for testing with a multimeter.

 Whirlpool, KitchenAid, and Maytag share the same check valve platform (part 675238), so one part number covers all three brands.